 (i) Following successful completion of the vocational plan, any subsequent assessment of whether vocational rehabilitation is both necessary and likely to enable the injured worker to become employable at gainful employment under RCW 51.32.095

-(1) shall include consideration of transferable skills obtained in the vocational plan.
+(1) must include consideration of transferable skills obtained in the vocational plan.

 (ii) If a vocational plan is successfully completed on a claim which is thereafter reopened as provided in RCW 51.32.160